guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 # Evaluation

-For the definition of evaluation, it will necessary to be defined when an expression was finished in the evaluation and the steps of the evaluation.
+For the definition of evaluation, it will necessary to be defined when an command was finished in the evaluation and the steps of the evaluation.

 ```
-data Steps : Expr → Set where
+data Steps : Command → Set where
   steps : ∀ {L} xs
     → L —⇀ xs
       ----------
     → Steps L

-data Finished (N : Expr) : Set where
+data Finished (N : Command) : Set where
    done :
        Steps N
        ----------